Frequently Asked Questions

 CLICK HERE for a list of campus records custodians

-Public Records answers
+Public Records Act Requests answers

 Who can submit a PRA request?